 DVDFab is an unusual case.
 The full DVDFab suite isn't free of charge, but its DVD ripping component is.
 When you download the software, it installs as a trial version, but the DVDFab HD Decrypter – which you need for DVD and Blu-ray ripping – remains free forever.

-The free portion is rather limited, allowing you to rip discs in Full Disc or Main Movie modes only.
+While it is among the best free DVD ripper out there, we did find the free portion to be rather limited during testing, allowing you to rip discs in Full Disc or Main Movie modes only.
 This means that the free version is nowhere near as versatile as the other programs we've covered here, but it still has its place.

 For example, it can be useful if you want to extract the video files from a disc and maintain their original formats when transferring them to your hard drive.
 You're then free to import the files into another program for further work if you want, or just use your favorite DVD software to watch the videos without the need for a disc to be inserted.

 Read our full DVDFab HD Decrypter review(opens in new tab)